 - You are not sure which option to select

 All FWS students are required to attend the FWS Orientation with the Center for Career & Professional Development before interviewing with the department or agency of interest.
 Check for availability and register online here.

-Click here if you did not did not attend the Federal Work Study (FWS) Orientation.
+Click here for instructions on signing up for the Federal Work Study (FWS) Orientation.

 Continuing FWS Students

 - You have worked in the FWS Program at John Jay College before and want to return to the same department

 - You worked in the FWS Program before but you want to work in a new/different department